-Verizon becomes member of Ubuntu Carrier Advisory GroupAlex Wagner - Deputy Managing Editor, News Desk
+Verizon becomes member of Ubuntu Carrier Advisory GroupAlex Wagner - Editorial Director of News and Content

 Canonical formed the Ubuntu Carrier Advisory Group nearly a month ago with the purpose of gathering operators to discuss the development of Ubuntu for mobile and to help shape it into a compelling platform.
 The CAG started with members like Deutsche Telekom, Everything Everywhere and SK Telecom, and now Verizon Wireless has become the first U.S. carrier in the group.

 In Canonical's official announcement of the news, Verizon Director of Device Technology Samir Vaidya explained that his carrier decided to join the CAG so that it could "participate in technology discussions around this new platform, which has the ability to bring new and exciting features to developers and ultimately, customers."
 Verizon's membership in the CAG doesn't guarantee that we'll see an Ubuntu phone on the big red carrier's shelves, though; both Canonical and Verizon have told Ars Technica that Verizon's decision to join the CAG doesn't mean that it's committing to launch an Ubuntu-powered handset.